The Strangest Brew: A List of Horror Musicals

 • Repo: The Genetic Opera (2008) Although I’d always thought it was an original work, it’s adapted from The Necromerchant’s Debt.
 (The wikipedia page for this one is particularly helpful to clarify the details.)

-Horror Musicals on TV
+Horror Musicals on TV (and web series)

 • Buffy the Vampire Slayer: "Once More, With Feeling" (2001)